gmarkall/nbep-7/README.md

   e.g. for acquiring / releasing memory as discussed in [Numba Issue
   #4886](https://github.com/numba/numba/issues/4886) - these are independent,
   and can be addressed as part of separate proposals.

-# Current model / implementation

-- Numba Driver keeps list of allocations and deallocations
-- Finalizers for Numba-allocated objects add the object to the list of deallocation.
-- Allocation and deallocations lists shared between several primitives:
-  - Device memory
-  - Pinned memory
-  - Mapped memory
-  - Streams
-  - Modules
-  - ... ?
-- Numba uses total memory size to determine how many pending deallocations it will keep around - a fraction of total GPU memory determined by `CUDA_DEALLOC_RATIO`.

 # Interface for Plugin developers